What Marketing Channels Will Give You the Most Bang-For-Your-Buck?

 SEO (Search Engine Optimization)

-While it might not provide instant results, when done correctly, Search Engine Optimization (
+While it might not provide instant results, when done correctly,

-) can bring qualified leads to your website at the moment they're looking for your services.
+to your website at the moment they're looking for your services.
 At a basic level, SEO means that you want the content on your website to be deemed relevant by search engines.
-This is how a platform like Google decides on what shows up during search.
+For long-term visibility, locking down the

 Here are a few quick actions you can take to improve your SEO: